jakeefr/AutoClipperApp/README.md

 A desktop application that downloads YouTube playlist videos and clips them into segments of specified lengths.

+This repository now includes a lightweight Python GUI built with `customtkinter` that mirrors the Electron version's functionality.

 ## Features

 - Download videos from YouTube playlists using yt-dlp